byteboard/editor-walkthrough-web/walkthrough.md

 # Byteboard Environment Walk-Through

+## Familiarize yourself with this environment
 Part 2 of the Byteboard interview will require you to code in this web IDE environment.
-Take this time to familiarize yourself with the components and run a provided script.
+Take this time to familiarize yourself with its components and run a provided script.

 &nbsp;

-**The Side Panel** will contain your instructions and task list.
-If you accidentally close it, return to your Interview Details Document to get the command to reopen.
+**This Side Panel** will contain your instructions and task list.
+If you accidentally close it, return to your Interview Details Document to get the command to reopen it.

 &nbsp;

 **The Terminal** can be minimized by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> icon above this panel.
 * You can copy commands listed in your instructions to your terminal by clicking the <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> in code boxes like the one below.
 Try running the command below:
 ```bash
 sh ~/editor-walkthrough/timer.sh &